(561) 455-4455 Free Case Review

 • Construction and development agreements

-Damages available: You can recover the amount owed under the contract, plus consequential damages if foreseeable, and attorney fees if the contract allows it.
+Damages available: You can recover the amount owed under the contract, plus consequential damages if they were foreseeable when the contract was made.

 Mitigation of damages: Florida law requires you to mitigate (minimize) your damages by taking reasonable steps to reduce the harm caused by the breach.
 If you fail to mitigate, the court may reduce your award.
 We help you document all mitigation efforts.